 Oxygen is a gas that is vital to human life.
-It is one of the gases that is found in the air we breathe; however, if you have a chronic lung disease you may need additional (supplemental) oxygen for your organs to function normally.
+It is one of the gases that is found in the air we breathe.
+If you have a chronic lung disease, you may need additional (supplemental) oxygen for your organs to function normally.

 Here are some conditions that may require supplemental oxygen, either temporarily or long-term:

 - COPD (chronic obstructive pulmonary disease)